CQC We and I Statements

 The Care Act 2014 places personal budgets into law for the first time, making them the norm for adults with care and support needs.

-A personal budget, in conjunction with the care and support plan, or support plan (see Care and Support Planning), enables the adult, and their advocate if they have one, to exercise more choice and control over how their care and support needs are met.
+A personal budget, in conjunction with the care and support plan, or support plan (see Care and Support Planning chapter), enables the adult, and their advocate if they have one, to exercise more choice and control over how their care and support needs are met.
 It means:

 - before care and support planning begins, having an estimate of how much money will be available to meet the adult’s assessed needs and, in the final personal budget, having clear information about the total amount of the budget, including the amount the local authority will pay, and what amount (if any) the person will pay;